kazuibasou/hyperneo/README.md

 ### high-school data

-Download `contact-high-school.zip` in the data set [3] and unzip it into the folder `hyperneo/data/`.
+Download `contact-high-school.zip` in the data set [3] and unzip it in the folder `hyperneo/data/`.

 ### primary-school data

-Download `contact-primary-school.zip` in the data set [4] and unzip it into the folder `hyperneo/data/`.
+Download `contact-primary-school.zip` in the data set [4] and unzip it in the folder `hyperneo/data/`.

 This generates the following structure of the directory.